 Broccoli is just a must.
-If you are serious about living with health, energy, and vitality you simply have to eat broccoli, if not on a daily basis, then at least 4 times per week.
+When we’re talking high alkaline foods, and greens, it’s easy to get caught up on just leafy greens.
+But if you are serious about living with health, energy, and vitality you simply have to eat broccoli, if not on a daily basis, then at least 4 times per week.
+Seriously.

 Broccoli has been proven over and over and over again to be incredibly powerful in inhibiting cancers, supporting the digestive system, the cardiovascular system, the detoxification processes in the body, and also supporting the skin, metabolism, immune system, being an anti-inflammatory and providing ample antioxidants.